Montvydas/translatesubs/README.md

 # Development

-During development it is worth loading the whole project folder, then every time the project gets edited and rebuilt, the scrip automatically gets updated. `dist/` folder will also get generated which will contain the wheel file, that can be installed by pip manually.

-    pip install -e .
-    python setup.py sdist bdist_wheel
+During the development process, it is worth loading the whole project folder (aka watch lib updates) rather than rebuilding and performing installation after every code change.
+This is done using `pip install -e .`.
+To generate installable wheel, do `python setup.py sdist bdist_wheel`, which will output build files within  `dist/` folder.

 # Automatic subs extraction from a video